Categories

 Feature reduction of the Polynomial data set

 The 'Polynomial' data set is loaded using the Retrieve operator.
 A breakpoint is inserted here so that you can have a look at the ExampleSet.
 You can see that the ExampleSet has 5 regular attributes other then the label attribute.
 The Optimize Selection operator is applied on the ExampleSet which is a nested operator i.e. it has a subprocess.
 It is necessary for the subprocess to deliver a performance vector.
 This performance vector is used by the underlying feature reduction algorithm.
 Have a look at the subprocess of this operator.
 The Split Validation operator has been used there which itself is a nested operator.
 Have a look at the subprocesses of the Split Validation operator.
-The SVM operator is used in the 'Training' subprocess to train a model.
+The Support Vector Machine operator is used in the 'Training' subprocess to train a model.
 The trained model is applied using the Apply Model operator in the 'Testing' subprocess.
 The performance is measured through the Performance operator and the resultant performance vector is used by the underlying algorithm.
 Run the process and switch to the Results Workspace.
 You can see that the ExampleSet that had 5 attributes has now been reduced to 2 attributes.